StarRocks/starrocks/docs/en/table_design/hybrid_table.md

 ## Limits

 - Currently, the hybrid row/column-oriented tables cannot be altered by using [ALTER TABLE]().
-- The short path for queries is currently only suitable for queries after scheduled batch data loading.
+- The short path for queries is currently only suitable for queries that happen after scheduled batch data loading.
 Because mutual exclusion of indexes may be incurred when the short path query happens at the apply stage of the data writing process, data writing may block short path queries, affecting the response time of point queries during data writing.
-- Hybrid row/column-oriented tables may significantly increase storage consumption because storage overhead.
+- Hybrid row/column-oriented tables may significantly increase storage consumption.
 This is because data is stored in both row and column formats, and the data compression ratio of row storage may not be as high as that of column storage.
 - Hybrid row/column-oriented tables can increase the time and resource consumption during data loading.
-- Hybrid row/column-oriented tables can be a viable solution to online services, but the performance of this type of table may not compete with mature OLTP databases.
+- Hybrid row/column-oriented tables can be a viable solution for online services, but the performance of this type of table may not compete with mature OLTP databases.
 - Hybrid row/column-oriented tables do not support features that rely on columnar storage, such as partial updates in column mode.
-- Hybrid row/column-oriented tables need to be Primary Key tables.
+- Hybrid row/column-oriented tables must be Primary Key tables.